Lydia (film): Reception

 New York Times critic Bosley Crowther compared the film unfavorably to Duvivier's Un Carnet de Bal, remarking, "The fault, one can easily say, lies in the construction and writing of the film.
 The story is loosely conceived and then the dialogue is pitched on in thick gobs—high-flown, poetic speeches and chunks of solemn soliloquy."

 Awards

-Composer Miklos Rosza was nominated for the Academy Award for Best Original Score—Dramatic or Comedy Picture at the 14th Academy Awards.
+Composer Miklós Rózsa was nominated for the Academy Award for Best Original Score—Dramatic or Comedy Picture at the 14th Academy Awards.